-Join Derrick Story for an in-depth discussion in this video Exploring Photos icons, part of Up and Running with Photos for OS X.
+Join Derrick Story for an in-depth discussion in this video Exploring Photos icons, part of Learning Photos for OS X.

 - I want to show you just a couple little things to help you get your bearings.
 So you'll notice that we have some badges here.
 So we have the J there, stands for jpeg, we have a Geotag badge, I want to show you what's going on with that, so that as we go through the different movies you go, "Oh, OK, I know what that is."
 So I'm going to go up here to View, and we're going to go to Metadata, and this is where we turn these off and on.
 So for example, if I turn on Keywords, then when we navigate down to somewhere where there are some keywords, then we get the little keywords tags.